EU-U.S. Privacy Shield/European data transfers

 Adobe Privacy Shield certification

-With respect to personal information processed on behalf of our EEA and Swiss business customers, under EU privacy laws, Adobe Systems Software Ireland Limited (Adobe Ireland) is generally considered a “data processor.”
+With respect to personal information processed on behalf of our EEA, UK, and Swiss business customers, under EU privacy laws, Adobe Systems Software Ireland Limited (Adobe Ireland) is generally considered a “data processor.”
 For example, an EEA business customer may use Adobe Sign to process documents containing names, email addresses, and other personal information about its consumers.
 As part of Adobe providing services to the business customer, this personal information of consumers may be transferred by Adobe Ireland to Adobe U.S. under our Privacy Shield certification or Standard Contractual Clauses, as described above.

 - The types of personal information collected